 Remembrance Sunday - Poppy flags

 At the going down of the sun and in the morning.
-We remembered them.
+We remember them.

 Every year the nation unites to make sure that no-one is forgotten and to remember and honour those who have sacrificed themselves to secure and protect our freedom.